Share your insights

 Reflex anoxic seizure

-• Stops breathing, loses consciousness and falls to floor
+• Stops breathing and loses consciousness

 • Very pale